THE ATXA TEAM

 Eamon Mulvaney, PhD

-Dr Eamon Mulvaney joined the company in Jan 2016 as Senior Scientist and Analyst.
-Eamon has dedicated his PhD and post-doctoral career to research on the role of prostanoid receptors in health and disease and has been instrumental in undertaking detailed morphometric and immunohistological analyses of ATXA's lead drug NTP42 in two preclinical models of PAH, namely the Sugen-Hypoxia (SuHx) and Monocrotaline (MCT) models.
-He has also extensive expertise as a data analyst/biostatistician and in regulatory affairs.
+Eamon joined ATXA in January 2016 as Senior Scientist.
+He graduated with a B.Sc Hons (First class) and PhD (2012) from UCD and prior to joining the company, was a postdoctoral research fellow in Therese’s lab in, UCD.
+Eamon has dedicated his PhD and postdoctoral research career to the role of the prostanoid receptors in health and disease.
+For ATXA, he has been instrumental in undertaking detailed morphometric and histological analyses of lead drugs NTP42 (as well as back-up drugs NTP48 and TP20) in two preclinical models of PAH, namely the Sugen-Hypoxia (SuHx) and Monocrotaline (MCT) models.
+He has extensive expertise as a data analyst, biostatistician and in information technology.

 Lucia Bialesova, PhD

 Lucia has over 8 years experience in cell biology and in cancer research.
 After completing her PhD on nuclear receptors in breast cancer, she continued as a postdoc at the prestigious Karolinska Institute, Stockholm where she worked in the fields of epigenetics and DNA methylation in metabolic diseases, and on the role of Estrogen Receptor in breast cancer.
 After several years of experience in academia and public medical health, Lucia joined the R&D team at ATXA Therapeutics recognizing the collaborative and challenging opportunity that this role offers.